Chapter 1 : Year 1: The First Day

 Much to Percy's relief, Audrey laughed.
-She then dove into an intense coversation with Ron and Fleur.
-Percy watched her in profile.
+She then dove into an intense coversation with Ron and Fleur, and Percy leaned back and watched her in profile.
 She was even more beautiful now, with her hair in a loose braid and clothes that were too big for her, than at work where she would look both neater and more well-groomed.
 They had become good friends over the last month, and he really enjoyed her company.

 "And then Percy told Umbridge to shut up?" said Ron doubtfully.

 "It's true!"
 Audrey said.
 "He was very brave, went on and on about how every Muggle-born he had ever met was to prefer over her..."